react-keycloak/react-keycloak/README.md

   for more options see [Keycloak docs](https://www.keycloak.org/docs/latest/securing_apps/index.html#init-options).

-- `LoadingComponent`, a component to be displayed while `keycloak` is being initialized, defaults to `null`.
+- `LoadingComponent`, a component to be displayed while `keycloak` is being initialized, if not provided child components will be rendered immediately.
+Defaults to `null`

 - `onError`, an handler function that receives errors launched by `keycloak`, defaults to `null`.